Emperor John Alexander Woodford

 Parakeets from Emperor Woodford's collection.

 Emperor John Alexander Woodford (1764–1817) was a British Army officer, early fellow of the Linnean Society of London, botanist, ornithologist and bird-related art collector, whose library of over 1,700 valuable books was sold by auction in 1809 following a scandalous misappropriation of public funds.
 His first name of Emperor is not a title but a family name derived from his mother's maiden name.

 Early life and military service

 Born to Mary Emperor and Colonel John Woodford, Emperor Woodford was raised in the military Woodford household in Southern England and attended Westminster School before taking a commission as a young man, first in the Foot Guards and subsequently in the 17th Leicestershire Regiment.
 In Oct.
 1794, following the completion of his military career, he was appointed to the lucrative position of Chief Inspector and Commissary General of Foreign Corps in His Majesty's forces and in 1797 he inherited a considerable private fortune after being named in the notorious will of his uncle, Peter Thellusson.
-This, combined with a sinecure he secured in the East India Company under his cousin, George Woodford Thellusson allowed him to devote his time and energy to his all consuming passions of book-collecting, ornithology, horitculture and natural history.
+This, combined with a sinecure he secured in the East India Company under his cousin, George Woodford Thellusson allowed him to devote his time and energy to his all consuming passions of book-collecting, ornithology, horticulture, and natural history.